Should You Take a Covid-19 Vaccine?

 Asheville, N.C., USA

-NOTE: A pdf version of this article is available at the end of this article.
+NOTE: For a pdf version of this article Click on the right.

 Over the coming weeks and months, we will be urged to take one of the approved vaccines for Covid-19.

 People ask, How safe are they?
 How long-lasting is the immunity?
 What other risks are there, such as taking a genetically altered means for delivering the vaccine?

 I am not “for” or “against” vaccines.
 There are many important factors to consider, including your age (immune system declines with aging), your past medical history (higher risk for people with diabetes, heart disease, plus lung, kidney, and liver disease) or any chronic inflammatory conditions, such as autoimmune diseases.
 If you are a stern anti-vaxxer, then there is no reason to read further.

 While I completely support eating a very healthy diet, it is a mistake to depend on this solely (more on this later).
 And if you are a diehard macrobiotic or vegan who believes that diet alone ensures your immunity, then there is no reason to read any further.

 Before the question of taking the vaccine, we need to consider the following other factors as important ways to reduce your risk of getting the coronavirus: